getyoti/yoti-doc-scan-react-native/README.md

 });
 ```
 Ensure that only one module type property is set to `true` when `single_flow` is enabled.

+For disabling edge-detecting auto-captures of identity documents, set `disable_identity_document_capture_edge_detection` to `true` in the configuration.
+This option will take effect only if you've not included `YotiDocumentScan` in your target as part of your [`Podfile`](https://guides.cocoapods.org/using/the-podfile.html).

 To customize the appearance on iOS, you can configure the SDK using [yoti-doc-scan-react-native-configuration-with-theme-ios.json](templates/yoti-doc-scan-react-native-configuration-with-theme-ios.json) instead, which supports the following options for theming: